Top Companies in Genomics

 Since then, everyone has the chance to look up the sequenced genome data set for at least 69 persons, moreover, in 2015, MIT Review reported that a genetics company in Iceland named DeCode Genetics collected full DNA sequences on 10,000 individuals.
 And since population in Iceland totals around 320,000 citizens, and they are fairly closely related, Decode said it could extrapolate to accurately guess the DNA makeup of nearly the whole population of the country, including those who never participated in its studies.
 It is mind-blowing!

 And if you consider that in January, 2017, DNA sequencing giant Illumina has unveiled a new machine that the company says is “expected one day” to order up your whole genome for less than $100, you arrive at the thought why you have not established a genomics start-up yet.
-Well, before doing so, it is generally advised to analyze the market and your future competition, so here is my list about the most successful companies in genomics!
+Well, before doing so, it is generally advised to analyze the market and your future competition, so here is my list about the most successful genomics companies!

 1) Personal genomics